subhasishdas/otp/README.md

-This is simple OTP Verification Website using Reactjs and Nodejs.
+This is a simple OTP Verification Website using Reactjs and Nodejs.